Logo Voyage

 At some venues, an unfamiliar woman can have difficulties getting asked to dance (men ask themselves most of the night, so don't have this problem).
 If you can talk to some local – preferably a skilled dancer – to have him dance with you, that may help to introduce you.
 Male company of your own can do the same, and at least lets you dance part of the night.
 Use the women's and mixed hour(s) both to get to dance and to find men who might ask you to later.
 Don't be shy and avoid showing any frustration; a smile can save your night.

 Most dance pavilions have a café or a kiosk with at least coffee and snacks, and mostly free water.
-Some serve alcohol (which implies an age limit of 18, unless the serving area is delimited), but getting drunk at these places is frowned upon.
+Some serve alcohol (which implies an age limit of 18, unless the serving area is separate), but getting drunk at these places is frowned upon.
 The café may be a good place to spend part of the night socialising, especially if the dances seem difficult, but try to get out on the floor quickly not to miss out on it.

 The dress code is relaxed even though people dress carefully, with a nice short-sleeved shirt common among men and a light dress common among women.
 Think twice if you consider high heels (and don't use wet outdoor shoes).
 Leave any bag in your car, in the cloakroom or wherever other dancers leave theirs (often by the stage or just by the bench or chairs).